gamescriptai/rust-adyen/CONTRIBUTING.md

 ## 🏗️ Implementation Phases

-Check [IMPLEMENTATION.md](./IMPLEMENTATION.md) for the current implementation roadmap.
+Check the [roadmap section](./README.md#-roadmap) in the README for the current implementation roadmap.
 When contributing:

 1. **Check Current Phase**: Ensure your contribution aligns with the current development phase
-2. **Update Progress**: Mark completed tasks in the implementation plan
+2. **Update Progress**: Mark completed tasks in the roadmap
 3. **Follow Patterns**: Use established patterns from completed modules

 ### Priority Areas